Updated: February 10, 2021

 This article describes how to transplant strawberries and gives you a plan for getting the most from your strawberry patch by transplanting daughter plants (a.k.a. runners) every year.

-Your goal is to have a steady stream of two and three year old plants every year.
+As I said at the beginning of this article, your goal is to have a steady stream of two and three year old plants every year.
 Another important point is that you should make sure that these plants are well spaced.

-Unfortunately,. crowded plants don’t grow as vigorously and are more susceptible to Mold on Strawberries.
+Unfortunately, crowded plants don’t grow as vigorously and are more susceptible to Mold on Strawberries.
 So you need to give them plenty of space.

 Let’s take a sec to get the legal words out of the way.
 This article may contain affiliate links.
 That means if you click and buy from my partners, I will make a tiny amount of money at no cost to you.
 This in no way affects my recommendations.